happen2me/subgraph-retrieval-toolkit/docs/cli.rst

                         Output file path, in which the entity linking result is stored -e EL_ENDPOINT, --el-endpoint EL_ENDPOINT
                         REL endpoint
-  --wikimapper-db WIKIMAPPER_DB
+  -kg {wikidata}, --knowledge-graph {wikidata}
+                        Knowledge graph to link to, only wikidata is supported now --wikimapper-db WIKIMAPPER_DB
                         Wikimapper database path
   --ground-on GROUND_ON
                         The key to ground on, the corresponding text will be sent to the REL endpoint for entity linking

 srtk retrieve
 -----------------